TSP

 3. Geopolitical risk.
 Iran-related tensions are pushing energy prices higher and disrupting trade routes.

-The Russell 2000 (which the S Fund broadly tracks) entered correction territory in March, down 10% from its recent high.
+4. Correction mechanics.
+The Russell 2000 (which the S Fund broadly tracks) entered correction territory, down 10% or more from its recent high.

 Your TSP During a Government Shutdown